 How an Instagram Post Led to My First Solo Trip

 I began to obsessively read reviews about the Tribal Hotel (which is amazing, by the way) and to research Nicaragua.
-I wanted to stay in Granada for a few days and visit at least one other city—preferably one with a beach.
-I considered San Juan del Sur but ultimately decided on Little Corn Island.
-There was something alluring about this tiny (really, it’s only about 1.5 square miles!) island in the Caribbean Sea with no cars and its picturesque beaches.
+All I knew at that point was that I wanted to stay in Granada for a few days and visit at least one other city—preferably one with a beach.
+In fact, I considered San Juan del Sur but ultimately decided on Little Corn Island.
+There was something alluring about this tiny island (really, it’s only about 1.5 square miles!) in the Caribbean Sea.
+It has absolutely no cars and picturesque beaches.

 I flew from D.C. to Managua, Nicaragua’s capital.
 From Managua, it’s about an hour by taxi to Granada.
 I read before my trip that taxis at the airport are overpriced and that you can walk up the highway next to the airport to catch a cheaper one.
 Since I was alone and in an unfamiliar country, I opted to pay a few extra dollars for the convenience and ease of catching an airport taxi (about $35 one way).